 3.4.
 Relationship between soil properties and fractions of iron in soil

 The correlation coefficient among soil physico-chemical properties and the fractions of iron in soil is provided in Table 2.
-OC showed a significant positive correlation with clay (0.412*) and a negative correlation with sand (-0.432*), indicating that organic matter is retained more effectively by finer particles like clay and silt than by sand.
+The study demonstrated a significant positive correlation between OC and clay (0.412*) and a negative correlation between OC and sand (-0.432*).
+These findings indicating that organic matter is retained more effectively by finer particles such as clay and silt than by sand.
 The clay fractions can bind soil organic matter by forming macroaggregates or organo-mineral complexes, which reduces and protects it from decomposition (Krull et al., 2003).
 The negative correlation of sand with FeCBD (-0.796**) likely reflects a relative low retention of Fe oxides in coarse-textured soils.
 Conversely, silt and clay were positively correlated with FeCBD (0.576**, 0.652**), suggesting the dominance of crystalline Fe oxides in finer soil fractions.

 OC was positively associated with Av-Fe (0.385*), likely due to its role in enhancing nutrient release through mineralisation and increasing cation exchange capacity.
 The acidifying action of soil organic carbon reduces soil pH, thereby increasing the solubility of iron complexes.
 Similar results were reported by Ghode et al. (2020).
 The increase in Av.
 Fe content with rising organic matter may be explained by the formation of chelates between iron and organic compounds, as well as enhanced Fe solubility due to pH reduction caused by organic acids (Bhat et al., 2017).
 Organic carbon, through its chelation affinity, likely protected iron from oxidation and precipitation, thus increasing its availability (Prasad and Sakal, 1991).
 Available Fe was positively correlated with both FeCBD (0.371*) and FeOX (0.430*), suggesting that both crystalline and amorphous forms of iron contribute to Fe availability as these forms are in dynamic equilibrium.

-The correlation analysis highlights several significant relationships among different iron fractions and soil properties.
-OC was strongly associated with Om-Fe (0.717**) and Cry FeO-Fe (0.464**), suggesting that organic matter plays a key role in stabilising both organically bound and crystalline iron fractions.
+.
+The results of the study demonstrated a strong association between OC and both Om-Fe (0.717**) and Cry FeO-Fe (0.464**), suggesting that organic matter plays a key role in stabilising both organically bound and crystalline iron fractions.
 This is supported by Jayaprakash et al. (2022), who reported that Om-Fe fractions vary with differences in soil organic matter content across samples.
 The positive correlation between OC and Cry FeO-Fe further implies that a substantial portion of crystalline Fe can be complexed with or stabilised by organic matter.
 Sand content shows negative correlations with Om-Fe (-0.466**), Cry FeO-Fe (-0.459*) and Res-Fe (-0.389*), and total Fe (-0.486**), indicating a relative depletion of these Fe fractions in coarser-textured soils.
 Whereas clay content exhibited positive associations with Om-Fe (0.562**), Cry FeO-Fe (0.371*), and total Fe (0.391*), reflecting the capacity of clay fraction to retain both organically bound and crystalline iron.
 Av-Fe was positively correlated with Cry FeO-Fe (0.375*) and Res-Fe (0.424*).

 Table 1.
 Details of physicochemical properties, fractions of Fe and extractable Fe (n=30)